 The truth is; the only practical Disaster Recovery Plan provides for an office, PC’s, desks, internet line and server already provided for.
 Then you need to consider your data.
 Simple.
 Keep it offsite so that in the event of a disaster you can take to where the server is.

 Your gut reaction is to go for the cheapest option or worse, stick your head in the sand and cross your fingers.
 It’s natural.
 Give it a moment, the cost of your DR isn’t just how much you pay to give your correct cover in the event of disaster.

-It’s about how much is your reputation worth if you miss an order or don’t deliver?
+It’s about how much your reputation is worth; if you miss an order or don’t deliver?
 How much is that tender document worth if you miss the deadline?
 How much do your employees cost if they don’t have the tools to do their job?

 All of these questions, and more, should be taken into account when putting together a DR plan.